essinn/essinn/README.md

 - 💻 I love coding and exploring new technologies.
 - 🚀 Always eager to learn and grow.
-- 🌐 Enthusiast about Programming, Web Devlopment, and Open Source projects.
+- 🌐 Enthusiastic about Programming, Web Devlopment, and Open Source projects.

 ## 🚀 Skills